masriomarm/hugo-build-sustain/content/_index.md

 ---
 ---

-I'm **Omar Elmasri**, a Software Engineer.
+I'm **Omar Elmasri**, an Embedded Software Engineer.

-I love all things computer science and maths.
+I love Control systems engineering and working with hardware.

 Have a look at some of my working [projects].